 The Ioasa brothers return, and this time they’re spending a night at the museum.
 Using the grand marble halls of Auckland Museum as a dramatic backdrop, the trio pose and generally look awesome as they stand in a variety of symmetrical formations.
 The only other people in the museum are two very glamorous-looking women, who are probably security guards trying to track down the source of the smooth Pacifica soul they can hear wafting from the top floor.

-Much of the band’s intense posing takes place outside the entrance to the exhibit formerly known as Centennial Street.
-Now rebranded as Auckland 1866, it includes replicas of ye olde Auckland business premises, and – frankly – would make a brilliant setting for a music video.
+Much of the band’s intense posing takes place outside the entrance to the exhibit formerly known as Centennial Street (later Auckland 1866, later demolished).
+The exhibition included replicas of ye olde Auckland business premises, and – frankly – would have made a brilliant setting for a music video.
 I wonder if Grace had a look around it when they were shooting the video.

 The “Black Sand Shore” video is filmed in sepia tone, with a stylish and respectful feeling.
 I bet they were all absolutely on their best behaviour, and probably had a stern museum director saying that if anything was broken, the museum would be closed to all musicians forever.

 It’s a really successful video (and probably relatively low budget) and I like to think it marks a turning point for New Zealand music videos.
 Don’t need no green screen.

 Best bit: how incredibly amazing Auckland Museum looks.